 Complacency in the face of imminent danger has always amazed me.
 Frequently, my views were centred on simple explanations such as laziness or lack of ambition; it did not turn out well as more complex forces were at play.

 In effect, resistance to change is a defence mechanism that individuals and groups deploy to avoid anxiety, risk, losing control, and changing the status quo when the latter is not in their favour.

-The invisible hand of the prevailing culture can either fuel or repress this resistance.
+The prevailing culture’s invisible hand can fuel or repress this resistance.

-Understanding how that hand works can be vital for survival, and we hope the information shared in this article (as well as others under the business management theme) proves beneficial to dealing with transformations in the reader’s organization or group.
+Understanding how that hand works can be vital for survival.
+We hope the information shared in this article (as well as others under the business management theme) proves beneficial to dealing with transformations in the reader’s organization or group.